zilishen/documentation/content/nginx/admin-guide/dynamic-modules/geoip.md

 1. Install the GeoIP module.

-   For Amazon Linux, CentOS, Oracle Linux, and RHEL:
+   For Amazon Linux 2, CentOS, Oracle Linux, and RHEL:

    ```shell
    yum install nginx-plus-module-geoip
    ```
-   Note: Only 6.x and 7.x versions of CentOS, Oracle Linux, and RHEL are supported.
+   Note: Only 7.x version of CentOS, Oracle Linux, and RHEL is supported.

    For Debian and Ubuntu: